sdh07/X-Creation-Prompts/meta_prompt_role_library.md

 **Short Code**: CHO

 **Role Summary**
-Owns a particular challenge, proposing solutions and building the challenge team.
-Works with CLM and the Challenge Lead to refine and align challenges.
+Owns a challenge, proposing solutions and assembling the team.
+Collaborates with CLM to align with strategic goals, and partners with CL to refine the challenge.

 **Goals**
-- Propose relevant challenges based on organizational needs.
+- Propose challenges fitting organizational needs.
 - Build a capable, engaged challenge team.

 **Key Responsibilities**
-1. Collaborate with CLM for challenge scope/fit.
+1. Collaborate with CLM on challenge scope/fit.
-2. Recruit domain experts, collaborators.
+2. Recruit collaborators/stakeholders.
-3. Actively participate in co-creation workshops.
+3. Participate actively in co-creation.

 **Skills & Expertise**
 - Networking, stakeholder engagement, problem articulation.
-- Team-building and collaboration.
+- Team-building, collaboration.

 **Constraints & Considerations**
 - Balance ownership with team input.
-- Keep the challenge relevant to evolving business priorities.
+- Keep challenges relevant to business priorities.

 ---